 From Pre-K to College to Global Citizenship: Vincent Izuegbu’s Vision for Wells Elementary

-Dr. Vincent Izuegbu has just started his fourth year as principal of Ida B. Wells Preparatory Elementary Academy IB World School.
+Dr. Vincent Izuegbu has just started his fourth year as principal of Ida B. Wells Preparatory Elementary Academy, an International Baccalaureate (IB) World School.
 He works hard to make it a neighborhood school that gives its Bronzeville students a global perspective.
 Every year, he and his staff, along with parents, take a group of students on a trip to one country in Europe and one in Africa.
 “That’s part of the importance of the international trips,” he says, “think about the global context, not just your neighborhood or even the U.S., but the globe.”
 In 2025, the plan is to go to Spain and South Africa.

 The choice of going to an African country on every trip is an intentional one.
 As of 2024, 91.1% of Wells students identify as Black, and Vincent wants them “to connect back to the motherland and make sense of that journey.”
 For him, the experience of that travel can cultivate persistence in the classroom and beyond.
 “I keep reminding them, ‘Remember, you are the descendants and children of the slaves that survived,” he says, reinforcing the students’ resilience and the need to see class assignments and projects to completion despite challenges.